Roshan-yadav-evil-genius/TheOneEye-Backend/docs/04-Node-System.md

 - Provides `set_output(bool)` method
 - Routes execution to "yes" or "no" branch
 - `output` property holds branch direction ("yes" or "no")
+- Has `output_ports` property with "yes" and "no" branches

 **Examples**:
 - `IfCondition`: Evaluates conditions and routes accordingly